-For example, let’s assume you have two call-to-action buttons.
-You really want people to buy your product, but you wouldn’t be the least bit dissuaded if they downloaded a trial first.
+For example, let’s assume that you have two call-to-action buttons.
+You really want people to buy your product, but you wouldn’t be the least bit disappointed if they downloaded a trial first.
 Still, you want to make the buy option more attractive.
 What do you do?

-Try enhancing the color of the button you want users to click, and muting the color palette of the one you want to give less emphasis to and see what happens for your own tests.
+Try enhancing the color of the button you want users to click and muting the color palette of the one you want to give less emphasis to and see what happens in your own tests.

 These little visual enhancements have a purpose.
 Directional arrows (such as “down” for download) make it clear at a glance what the intended action should be.

 Often times, buttons that want you to get a quote or take some other action beyond downloading will have a right-facing arrow, symbolizing forward movement.